-Oklahoma citizens are not immune to difficult economic times that our country continues to face.
-Families, married couples and individuals can experience unexpected hardships that leave them with overwhelming debt and no way to repay the monies through no fault of their own.
+Oklahoma citizens are not immune to difficult economic times.
+Through no fault of their own, families, married couples and individuals can experience unexpected hardships, leaving them with overwhelming debt and no way to repay the monies.
 The bankruptcy attorneys at Foshee & Yaffe in Oklahoma City have the knowledge and determination to give the best counsel to clients to restore their finances.
 Financial strain can affect every area of your life, including your health.
 Do not hesitate to seek help to determine the route you need to take to receive debt relief.

 TYPES OF PERSONAL BANKRUPTCY IN OKC

 Bankruptcy laws were established to offer people who have incurred an overwhelming amount of unsecured debt, due to difficulties such as medical crisis or unemployment, a way to regain control of their finances.
 Two of the most common types of bankruptcy, Chapter 7 and Chapter 13, offer different options of financial relief.

 - Chapter 7 Bankruptcy is the most radical form of bankruptcy offered to qualifying individuals or married couples.
 Unsecured debt, such as medical bills and credit card debt, can be erased completely when Chapter 7 bankruptcy is filed.
 All collection efforts from your creditors must be stopped by order of the court once your claim has been submitted.
 If attempts to collect any debt continue, we will intervene on your behalf so you no longer have to face the stress of communicating with collection representatives.